jaeyk/comp_thinking_social_science/02_Unix-Bash/01_unix.md

 Linux is a [free and open source](https://en.wikipedia.org/wiki/Free_and_open-source_software) Unix-like operating system.
 It is the leading operating system on servers and other big iron systems such as mainframe computers and supercomputers, but is used on only around 1% of personal computers.
 Typically, Linux is packaged in a form known as *Linux distribution* such as the one in [Ubuntu](http://www.ubuntu.com/about/about-ubuntu).

+* Jae: full disclousre.
+I am an avid Linux user (using Ubuntu).
+Linux has many flaws but more charms.
+The most attractive feature of Ubuntu is its transparency and openness.
+As you gain more experience with Linux, you begin to understand more about how a computer and operatioan system actually work.

 ## 2. Key Components of Unix

 (Adapted from [Indiana University](https://kb.iu.edu/d/agat))